dimadesu/android-rtmp-ingest/README.md

 We'll be using [MediaMTX](https://github.com/bluenviron/mediamtx) as a server (running in Termux).

 [`IRL Pro`](https://irlpro.app) is a great video encoder app.
 It can stream SRT HEVC with dynamic bitrate and bonding.

-You'll have to be a little creative with pushing through the audio.
+With `IRL Pro` you'll have to be a little creative with pushing through the audio.

 Another option is to use `ffmpeg` in Termux.
 It can do SRT HEVC with no dynamic bitrate and no bonding.
-It uses audio from RTMP stream.

 ## Termux

-MediaMTX will be running in [Termux](https://termux.dev/en/).
+MediaMTX server will be running in [Termux](https://termux.dev/en/).
 Install Termux on your phone.
 Do not use Google Play version.

 Start Termux and copy-paste or type the commands below.